atmoos/cv/README.md

 - **MSc ETH** in Mechanical Engineering
 - 29\.
 June 1984
-- I speak German and English fluently
+- Fluent in German and English
-- Swiss & British citizenship
+- With Swiss & British citizenship
-- Speaker at Basel One 2022 on software quality
+- Speaker at Basel One 2022 about software quality

 I have a nack for enabling people and boosting teams.
 Product quality will improve and your team members will shine if you add me to one (or many) of your projects.
 As such I thoroughly enjoy deep dives into hard problems, to then re-surface with a solution that *just works*.
-I preferably do that around .Net, but have proven to be capable on other stacks (python) as well.</br>
+I preferably do that around .Net ecosystems, but have proven to be capable on other stacks as well.
-Thanks to my love for quality and my passion on design I consider myself a productive software engineer as well as a talented emerging architect.
+Thanks to my love for quality, my passion for design and my sixth sense for detecting issues, I consider myself a productive software engineer as well as a talented emerging architect.

-In my position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology and software engineering practices.
-This is a practice I enjoy taking with me on client projects.
+In my current position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology, and software design & engineering practices.
+I enjoy establishing similar formats when working for client projects.

-Despite the shift to more abstract work I still love working as a software developer focussing on design and quality.

-ToDo: Add GPG key
+ToDo: Add GPG key, "Suche keine rolle, sondern eine Aufgabe."

 ***Contact:*** [github](https://github.com/atmoos), [TEL & EMAIL], [linkedin](https://www.linkedin.com/in/thomas-k%C3%A4gi-46410a141/)